Li-Lixuan/CMR-Sum/README.md

 # CMR-Sum
-This is the source code for "Cross-Modal Retrieval-Enhanced Code Summarization via Multi-Task Learning"
+This is the source code for "Cross-Modal Retrieval-Enhanced Code Summarization based on Joint Learning for Retrieval and Generation"

 ## Package Requirement